All the best for 2018-19

 With several comprehensive I.B. economics textbooks available from major publishers, it is easy to question the place of a book like ‘Workbook for the New I.B.
 Economics’ (in both editions) in the educational ecosystem.

 However, I have had an interesting series of conversations recently with a teacher whose students have both the workbook and a textbook.
-His opinion, based upon observing his own classes, is that the workbook gives students a more accessible
+His opinion, based upon observing his own classes, is that the workbook gives students a more accessible introduction to the course than a standard textbook.

 Posted in Uncategorized | Leave a comment